-7. From Face to Face to Multimodal Learning, Teaching and Assessment The COVID Pandemic since 2020 has resulted in the University adapting to new ways of learning, teaching and assessment and have become our new operating mode at the Durban University of Technology.
-Because this is a time of a Pandemic, there will be constant changes as the country moves to different levels of the lockdown and as the risk of the virus changes; DUT will issue announcements in this regard on the DUT Pinboard.
+7. Face to Face, and Multimodal Learning, Teaching and Assessment

+The COVID Pandemic since 2020 has resulted in the University adapting to new ways of learning, teaching and assessment and have become our new operating mode at the Durban University of Technology.
+Because this is a time of a Pandemic, and as the risk of the virus changes; DUT will issue announcements in this regard on the DUT Pinboard.
 The Department aims to create a supportive teaching and learning environment and will keep students posted on changes and on new protocols through a series of information letters as it pertains to your studies and modules registered for.
 These will be sent via email and posted in your TLZ classroom.

 As a contact university, we have engaged primarily on face-to-face for lectures, practicals, tutorials and assessments while also using online platforms as secondary modes.
 It is expected that in a university context you would engage with additional work on your own as well.
-In the past, most of our communication took place face-to-face; now this will be conducted in writing.

 DUT is continuing with the multi-modal approach to learning, teaching and assessment.
-This means initially all lecture material will be delivered through remote teaching strategies (where the student and teacher are separated in terms of time and distance) from either campus or where you are staying.
-In this module we will communicate via letters, emails, and announcements on TLZ.
+In this mode we will communicate via letters, emails, and announcements on TLZ.
 Always use your dut4life email, which DUT deems an official communication channel.